 Build Professional Emotional Relationships

 Build relationships with your colleagues and employees that are more than just professional.
-Engage with each other at an emotional level.
-Learn about your colleagues’ lives by talking about things other than work and by offering emotional support.
+Knowing what is emotional intelligence also includes engaging with each other at an emotional level.
+Learn about your colleagues’ lives and know their point of view about things other than work and by offering emotional support.
 This won’t just help your colleagues, but will also benefit you.
 Having someone with whom you share work pressure and frustrations makes it easier to cope.
 Once the lockdown is over and you are back in the office, your colleagues will know that you are someone who has their back and you would be able to count on them too.

 Here’s How You Can Do It: